nas5w/interview-guide/README.md

 A non-overwhelming list of resources I use for software development interview prep.

+Please star this repo and share with friends/colleagues if you find it helpful!

 ## Handbooks

 These handbooks aim to cover all aspects of tech interview prep.